doguhanerbil/nextjs/README.md

 # nextjs
-first repository of the nextjs tutorial
+#first repository of the nextjs tutorial
+#this is the tutorial of the next js